MappedIn/platform-api/examples/javascript/README.md

-MappedIn REST API & Javascript
+Getting Started with MappedIn REST API
 ========

 This documentation is intented for partners and integrators of the MappedIn Platform.
-In a few simple steps you can begin using MappedIn data into your Javascript applications.
+In a few simple steps you can begin using MappedIn in your applications.

 ## Getting Started